JoaoLucasViegas/JoaoLucasViegas/README.md

 - 👯 I'm looking to collaborate on **Any given project that brings me joy, fun and plenty of headaches...**

-- 🤝 I'm looking for help with **Planning and designing systems.**

-- 💬 Ask me about **How to write, design and develop systems in general: Clean Architecture, Clean Code, Design Patterns**

 - 📫 How to reach me **santosviegasj@gmail.com**

-- ⚡ Fun fact **Did you know that Pygame is a better UI toolkit than Tkinter?
-Even though Tkinter is easier on prototype phase, the complexity of which is required to maintain the same UI gets costly every time you add more data into it.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">